awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-windows-cookbook.md

    1. In the **Set Permissions** dialog, choose **Make everything public**\.

    1. At the bottom of the **Set Permissions** dialog, choose **Start Upload**\.
-When the upload finishes, the `iis-cookbook.zip` file will appear in your bucket\.
+When the upload finishes, the `iis-cookbook.zip` file appears in your bucket\.

-   1. Select the bucket in the bucket list, and then choose the **Properties** tab for the bucket\.
+   1. Choose the bucket, and then choose the **Properties** tab for the bucket\.
 Next to **Link**, record the archive file's URL for later use\.
 It should look something like `https://s3-us-west-2.amazonaws.com/windows-cookbooks/iis-cookbook.zip`\.

-   For more information about uploading files to an Amazon S3 bucket, see [Uploading Objects into Amazon S3](http://docs.aws.amazon.com/AmazonS3/latest/UG/UploadingObjectsintoAmazonS3.html)\.
+   For more information about uploading files to an Amazon S3 bucket, see [How Do I Upload Files and Folders to an S3 Bucket?](http://docs.aws.amazon.com/AmazonS3/latest/UG/UploadingObjectsintoAmazonS3.html) in the *Amazon S3 Console User Guide*\.

 **Important**
 Up to this point, the walkthrough has cost you only a little time; the AWS OpsWorks Stacks service itself is free\.
 However, you must pay for any AWS resources that you use, such as Amazon S3 storage\.
 As soon as you upload the archive you begin incurring charges\.
 For more information, see [AWS Pricing](http://aws.amazon.com/pricing/)\.